forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you handle email delivery issues

-Note that we will do a "Friendly-From" rewrite on the emails if and only if the DMARC policy of the sender was `p=reject`, AND it has a passing SPF, AND no DKIM signatures were aligned with the "From" header.
+Note that we will do a "Friendly-From" rewrite on the emails if and only if the DMARC policy of the sender was not passing AND no DKIM signatures were aligned with the "From" header.
 This means that we will alter the "From" header on the message, set "X-Original-From", and also set a "Reply-To" if it was not already set.
 We will also re-seal the ARC seal on the message after altering these headers.

 We also use smart-parsing of error messages at every level of our stack – in our code, DNS requests, Node.js internals, HTTP requests (e.g. 408, 413, and 429 are mapped to the SMTP response code of 421 if the recipient is a webhook), and mail server responses (e.g. responses with "defer" or "slowdown" would be retried as 421 errors).